Caye Caulker The Northern Cayes, Belize Travel Guide

 Caye Caulker does not have a formal public transit system like buses, metros, or trams.
 The island's small size and flat terrain make such systems unnecessary.
 The main modes of transport are casual and integrated into the island's relaxed pace.

 You will not find route maps for public buses or trains, nor ticketing systems or fare options typical of urban transit.
 The absence of formal infrastructure like sidewalks or ramps may present challenges for travelers with mobility impairments.
-Many establishments may also have limited accessibility features.
+Lots of places may additionally have limited accessibility features.

-Licensed taxis are golf carts, typically white with a "Taxi" sign.
+Licensed taxis are little electric vehicles, typically white with a "Taxi" sign.
 Hail on the street or ask hotels.
-Fares for rides within main village: $5 BZD ($2.50 USD) per person.
+Costs for rides within main village: $5 BZD ($2.50 USD) per person.
 Cash preferred.

 Widely available from shops and accommodations.
 Cost: $5-$10 USD per day.
-A popular and practical way to explore the island's length.
+A popular and practical way of seeing the island's length.
 Requires cash deposit or ID.

 Available for rent for independence.
-Cost: $70-$100 USD for 24 hours.
+Cost: $70-$100 USD for ALL day and night.
 Valid driver's license from home country usually sufficient.
-Numerous local rental shops.
+Plenty of local rental shops.

 Drive slowly; the "Go Slow" motto extends to vehicles.
 Watch for pedestrians, other golf carts, and bicycles.